-Lately, many of my friends have been asking me for help and resources to learn how to go vegan.
-Since this has been a passion of mine for 20 years, I’m overjoyed at the request.
+Lately, many people have been asking me for help and resources to learn how to go vegan.
+Since this has been a passion of mine for over 21 years, I’m overjoyed at the request.

 I’m all about efficiency, and I know that if ten people are asking, at least five times more folks have the same question.
 If you're one of them, here are my hints to help you on your way.
 And if you're already there, please share!